 One of my favorite topics in enterprise software is pricing.
 Despite the work done in value-based pricing over the past 50 years, the vast majority of pricing exercises still start with either a very basic cost-plus or percentage-based ROI model.
 This assumption has a key issue: it assumes that your product is a commodity.
 To explain why and to explain how to take a more value-based approach, consider what a price is.

-There are many ways to break down price, but the model AI uses to translate value into price comes from 3 basic components: Reference Price, Differentiated Value, and Price Positioning
+There are many ways to break down price and many roles that price plays from a marketing and sales perspective.
+But as a starting point, the model AI uses to translate value into price comes from 3 basic components: Reference Price, Differentiated Value, and Price Positioning

 Yesterday, at the Boston Cloud Services Meetup at the Cambridge IBM Innovation Center, Amalgam Insights (AI) attended a Cloudyn-based event on “Overcoming the Challenges of Multi-Cloud Financial Management.”
 This presentation was headed by Account Executive Marcus Benson and focused on the challenges that Fortune 500 companies and managed service providers have in managing both complex single-vendor and multi-vendor cloud infrastructure environments.